-She decided to learn English when she first visited New Zealand and met her wonderful host mother and people there.
-At this time she was a
+She decided to learn English much more seriously when she first visited New Zealand and met her host mother and people there.
+At that time she was a

-university student and already 20 years old (kind of late for someone to learn another language, it is said...).
+university student and already 20 years old, which, in general, is said to be kind of late for someone to learn another language.

-She came back to Japan one year after and undertook work experience relating English at a national university and a cram school, but inside she kept
+She came back from Canada to Japan one year after and worked as a translator at a national university and taught English at a cram school, but

-But all she could find was somewhat different from what she was looking for.
+In 2010, she came back to her hometown where she would start to teach her son English.
+But unfortunately all she could find was somewhat different from what she was looking for.

 Most English materials available for Japanese children were basically based on English-speaking countries.
 So she decided to create